Donaim/miseq-workflow-pres/slides.md

 <NOTE>
 We upload quality control data to QAI for easy display.
-Users can see the a summary of individual reads quality scores and plots of how well reads mapped to the contigs.
+Users can see the a summary of individual reads quality scores and coverage plots.
 </NOTE>

 ---